 Online Business Resources Community

 Long gone are the days where country clubs and the local Chamber of Commerce were the only places to discuss small businesses and startups.
 There are now many websites which allow large communities of entrepreneurs to get together and discuss the process of building a small business.

 - Reddit’s Startup Subreddit the r/startups community is comprised of over 40,000 users who discuss the process of building a business with very little capital.
 The conversations on this board are fairly free-form and vary in topic from branding to pricing.

-- The Small Business Hub This website lives up to it’s name by publishing articles and offering tools geared specifically for the small businesses.
+- The Small Business Hub This online business resource lives up to it’s name by publishing articles and offering tools geared specifically for the small businesses.
 It has everything from troubleshooting guides for common problems for small businesses to tools like document templates for business correspondence and insights into many industries and sectors.